sysoutayush/Tutorial-on-creating-a-dockerFile-/README.md

 # Tutorial on creating your First Dockerfile

-Tutorial on creating a dockerFile for a python training file of a sample ML code
+ This is the Tutorial on docker and it's basics for creating a dockerFile for a python training file of a sample ML code

 # Docker Basic

 #### Docker